muellerberndt/legion/docs/user_guide.md

 While Legion has a direct database query system, it's recommended to use natural language queries through the chatbot:

 ```
-"Show me all projects with high severity bugs"
-"Find vulnerabilities reported in the last 24 hours"
+"Show me 5 projects that have been updated in the last 30 days"
-"List all smart contract projects using Solidity"
+"List all smart contract projects using Rust"
 ```

 The chatbot will translate these requests into proper database queries and format the results nicely for you.